thorhs/node_exporter_aix/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).
 We welcome issues, pull requests and general suggestions.

 # License
-This program is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+This program is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.